Quick start with effector

 $counter.on(decremented, (counter) => counter - 1);

-// and call it somewhere in your app
+// call the events anywhere in your app

 incremented();